Nagendra1997/libmesibo/tutorial.md

 - Debian / Ubuntu
 - Mac OS

-This is a simple tutorial for sending/recieving a text-message using the entirely open-source and Real-Time Mesibo C/C++ Library.
+This is a simple tutorial for sending/recieving a text-message using the Real-Time Mesibo C/C++ Library.

 ### Prerequisites
 Before you begin,